-Because of COVID-19, many people are currently self-isolating at home, preventing them from receiving the care they need the way they normally would - by traveling to a clinic to see a clinician in person.
+Because of COVID-19, a lot of people are currently self-isolating at home, preventing them from receiving the care they need the way they normally would - by traveling to a clinic to see a clinician in person.
 Still, in this difficult period, it’s important to continue taking care of our physical and mental health.

 To remove accessibility and mobility barriers, Lifemark offers Virtual Care, which uses secure and private video conference technology to allow you to see a healthcare provider remotely.
 This means you can consult a Lifemark clinician in the comfort of your own home.

 Some of the services we offer through Virtual Care include physiotherapy services, occupational therapy services, psychology services, office ergonomic evaluations, vocational assessments and services, exercise therapy services and more, and we are consistently adding new types of services.
 Our clinicians can evaluate your range of motion, give you advice on pain and pain management, recommend specific exercises, review your exercise progression, give you advice on the level of activity you should be doing and more.

 So, how does it work?
 To connect with a clinician through Virtual Care, all you need is a laptop, a smartphone (Android or iPhone) or a tablet (such as an iPad) with a camera and a microphone.
 No software installation is required and you don’t need to create or configure an account.

 To schedule a Virtual Care appointment, ask our team members at your clinic about using Virtual Care for your appointment.
 Our team will evaluate your needs and set up an appointment if we believe the service you require can be delivered effectively online.

 Prior to your appointment, you’ll receive by email a link to your appointment session.
 This will enable an audio and video connection between you and your clinician.
 To ensure you are ready for your appointment, you should test ahead of time your access to the video conference platform using the link you have received by email.